evolution-gaming/scala-bootcamp/assignment/poker/ReadMe.md

 * Omaha Hold'em - input is a board of 5 cards, and multiple hands of 4 cards each.

-  A value of an Omaha Hold'em hand is the best possible value out of all possible subsets of 5 cards from the 7 cards which are formed by 3 out of 5 board cards and 2 out of 4 hand cards.
+  A value of an Omaha Hold'em hand is the best possible value out of all possible 5 card combinations which are formed from 3 out of 5 board cards and 2 out of 4 hand cards.

   See [Omaha Hold'em rules](https://en.wikipedia.org/wiki/Omaha_hold_%27em).